Regina High School (Ohio): Extracurricular

 Students had many extracurriculars to choose from.
 Regina High School was noted in the greater Cleveland Catholic community for its Clown Ministry, a group that dons face paints and performs sign language that is often religious in nature.
 The club performs the Stations of the Cross (set to contemporary music) every year and raises money for charities.
 This ministry works and dedicates their time to have a positive impact on others lives.
 Visiting nursing homes, serving meals at hunger centers, raising money for various organizations in need, and many other activities show only a portion of how loving and giving these girls truly are.
 Regina's newsmagazine, the Regent, has won awards from the Northeast Ohio Scholastic Press Association for its writing and layout.
 Most recently, in 2009, the Regent was awarded a first-place ranking.
 One other notable extracurricular activity Regina hosts is its produced musicals or plays.
 Past shows include Bye Bye Birdie, Honk!, Once Upon a Mattress, The Wizard of Oz, Anne of Green Gables and Rodgers and Hammerstein's Cinderella, and most recently Disney's Beauty and the Beast.
 The summer student-directed plays include Alice in Wonderland, The Canterbury Tales, Snow White, and Rumpelstiltskin.
 Performances include young male actors mainly from Benedictine High School, Saint Ignatius High School, and Mayfield High School.

 Foreign exchange and weekend supplementary programs

 Regina also offered a foreign exchange program with its sister school in Vechta, Germany.
-Students who studied German had the opportunity to spend the first semester of their junior year studying at the Leibfrauenschule to further their understanding of the German language and culture.
+Students who studied German had the opportunity to spend the first semester of their junior year studying at the Liebfrauenschule to further their understanding of the German language and culture.

 The Japanese Language School of Cleveland (JLSC; クリーブランド日本語補習校 Kurīburando Nihongo Hoshūkō), a weekend Japanese supplementary school for Japanese nationals and Japanese Americans, previously held its classes in Regina High School.
 At the time its offices were in Hudson, and later, Twinsburg.

 Curriculum

-The school offered a variety of AP and Honors courses, some of which can be taken as college credit because of the school's affiliation with Notre Dame College.
+The school offered a variety of AP and Honors courses, some of which could be taken as college credit because of the school's affiliation with Notre Dame College.